-4.2.31 Weights
+4.2.32 Weights

 Weighting variables (starting with w) are included in the Weights dataset.
 Also, you find cluster (ID_cl) and stratification (stratum) identifiers here.
+ID_i resembles university at sampling, which took part prior to wave 1.
 Given the quite complex structure of the sample, no final recommendations are at hand concerning the use of design and adjusted weights.
 More information about weight estimation can be found in Zinn et al., 2017.
 There are no general rules available on how the use of design or adjusted weights render any possible analysis more stable.
 Weights may possibly help to highlight important features of the analysis, or at least serve as a robustness check for the performed analysis.

-Example 31 (Stata): Working with Weights (find R example here)
+Example 32 (Stata): Working with Weights (find R example here)